 - 1. The Markets in Financial Instruments Directive II, Directive 2014/65/EU of the European Parliament and of the Council, of 15 May 2014, as amended ("MiFID II"), which has been transposed into the national legal framework by Law No. 35/2018, of 20 July 2018, and is already in force with some additional related regulations pending, and the Markets in Financial Instruments Regulation, Regulation (EU) No. 600/2014 of the European Parliament and of the Council, of 15 May 2014, as amended ("MiFIR"); - 2.
 Regulation (EU) No. 1286/2014 of the European Parliament and of the Council, of 26 November 2014, as amended, relating to packaged retail and insurance-based investment products ("PRIIPs"), complemented by Delegated Regulation (EU) No. 653/2017 of the Commission, of 8 March 2017, as amended, which applies from 1 January 2018.
 On 4 January 2018, the CMVM issued a "Circular" regarding PRIIPs subject to the CMVM's supervision, outlining further applicable requirements and Law 35/2018, of 20 July 2018 introduced the legal framework for PRIIPs in Portugal; and - 3.
-The European Market Infrastructure Regulation, Regulation (EU) No. 648/2012 of the European Parliament and of the Council, of 4 July 2012, as amended ("EMIR"), which sets out procedures regarding over-the-counter ("OTC") markets and derivatives, namely on clearing.
+The European Market Infrastructure Regulation, Regulation (EU) No. 648/2012 of the European Parliament and of the Council, of 4 July 2012, as amended ("EMIR"), which sets out procedures regarding over-the-counter ("OTC") markets and derivatives, namely on clearing; - 4.
+The EU Benchmarks Regulation (Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds) introduces a regime for benchmark administrators that ensures the accuracy and integrity of benchmarks.
+The working group on euro risk-free rates was established by ESMA, ECB, European Commission and the Belgian Financial Services and Markets Authority (FSMA) to identify and recommend risk-free rates that could serve as a basis for an alternative to current rates in the euro area, such as EONIA and EURIBOR.